rng-guy/NFSMWBartender/README.md

 # Acknowledgement(s)

 You are free to bundle this mod and any of its .ini files with your own pursuit mod(s), **no credit required**.
-If you include the .asi file, however, I ask that you do your users a favour and provide a link to this mod's github repository in your mod's README file.
+If you include the .asi file, however, I ask that you do your users a favour and provide a link to this mod's GitHub repository in your mod's README file.

 &nbsp;